Essential Oil Guidelines for Pregnancy & Childbirth

 Contractions / Uterus

-Clary Sage has been used to tone the uterus and has been known to speed up slow labor or strengthen ineffectual contractions.
+Clary Sage has been used to tone the uterus and has been reported in antidotal testimonies to speed up slow labor or strengthen ineffectual contractions.
 Apply diluted Clary Sage around the ankles.
-This can be very effective taken as a drop in water or under the tongue and held there up to two minutes.
+This can be very effective taken as a drop in water and held in the mouth up to two minutes.

 Clary Sage, Lavender, Mother's Moisturizing Spray may help with circulation, are calming and have anti-inflammatory and antiseptic properties.